Nor'westers: Genesis

-The period of kalbaisakhi formation generally begins in April and lasts until the monsoon establishes itself over Northeast India, although March kalbaisakhi are not unknown.
-Based on event descriptions and the meteorological environments involved, these storms can be classified as progressive derechos.
-Kalbaisakhi originate over the Chhotanagpur Plateau between the states of Bihar and Jharkhand.
+The period of kalboisakhi formation generally begins in April and lasts until the monsoon establishes itself over Northeast India, although March kalboisakhi are not unknown.
+Based on event descriptions and the meteorological environments involved, these storms can be classified as progressive derechos. kalboisakhi originate over the Chhotanagpur Plateau between the states of Bihar and Jharkhand.
 They gradually gain strength as they move southeastwards and impact the states of Odisha, West Bengal, and Assam with gale-speed winds (often exceeding 100 km/h), torrential rains, and hailstorms.
 On some occasions, incursion of moist air in these elevated places, when combined with high surface temperatures, causes violent thunderstorms.
 Tornadoes also rarely form if there is enough moisture, convection and heat in the Ganges-Brahmaputra Delta; one such tornado killed over a thousand people when it struck Bangladesh in 1989, making it the deadliest tornado in history.

 Effects

-Kalbaisakhi brings destruction by uprooting trees due to gale winds and waterlogging roads due to heavy rainfall.
+Kalboisakhi brings destruction by uprooting trees due to gale winds and waterlogging roads due to heavy rainfall.
 It often damages crop by hailstorms.
 However it is extremely helpful for kharif crops like jute, paddy, etc. and give relief after the mid-day heat and give rainfall to the dry soils for the development of the crops.
 Due to global warming, these storms are becoming infrequent and becoming stronger, causing more destruction.

 In Bengali literature

-Many Bengali poets and artists have been regarded "kalbaisakhi" as events of astounding beauty.
-Bengali poet Mohit Lal Majumder described the storm in his poem Kalbaisakhi, and the storms also inspired Rabindranath Tagore's poem Esho Hey Baisakh (lit.
+Many Bengali poets and artists have regarded "kalboisakhi" as events of astounding beauty.
+Bengali poet Mohit Lal Majumder described the storm in his poem Kalboisakhi, and the storms also inspired Rabindranath Tagore's poem Esho Hey Boisakh (lit.
 'Come, oh Boisakh').

 Photography

-At 8:28 am on the 8th of Baishakh, 1432, the moment before the month's rainfall in Bangladesh.
+At 8:28 am on the 8th of Baishakh, 1432 (21 April 2025 CE), the moment before the month's rainfall in Bangladesh.